semaphoreci/docs/docs/reference/sem-command-line-tool.md

 sem get jobs --all
 ```

-In order to find out more information about a specific project named `docs`,
+In order to find out more information about a specific project, named `docs`,
 you should execute the following command:

 ``` bash
 sem get project docs
 ```

-Similarly, in order to find out the contents of a `secret` named `mySecrets`,
+Similarly, in order to find out the contents of a `secret`, named `mySecrets`,
 you should execute the following command:

 ``` bash